 This analysis is mainly concerned with the meaning of a word, as used independently within the context of the psalm in discussion.
 The psalm opens up with a masculine plural construct noun 'ashre' and it was interpreted as a type of interjection at a very early time.
-Subsection taken to be a nomina derivative of 'ashar' which means' he went."
+12 'ashre' has been taken to be a nomina derivative of 'ashar' which means" he went."
 Although the verb is rarely used in the qal, its common usage has two nuances namely, "to lead "and "to make happy" (Gen. 30:13; Mal.
 3:12; Prov.
 31:28).
-Also, the shegolate 'esher or 'ashar, which only appears in plural construct as 'ashre is used often as "abstract intensive exclamatory mark as "Oh the happiness."
-However, 'ashre should not be interpreted as antithesis to the cry of woe, hoy, "Ah!
-Alas."
-In the real sense of usage, the word barakh "blessing" is the direct opposite of hoy, "woe."
-The word 'ashre is really a new word to the old blessing formula barukh.
-In fact, 'ashre is rarely used in Old Testament with it major concentration in the Wisdom Literature.
+Also, the shegolate 'esher or 'ashar, which only appears in plural construct as 'ashre is used often as "abstract intensive exclamatory mark as "Oh the

-542Peter C. Craige, "Psalm 1-50," Word Biblical Commentary, vol. 19 (Waco: Word Book), 45.
+8Peter C. Craige, "Psalm 1-50," Word Biblical Commentary, vol. 19 (Waco: Word Book), 45.
+9Ibid.

-544Kraus, 115.
+10Kraus, 115.